ropg/SVESADS/README.md

 &nbsp;

+> This will probably turn into a paper of some sort sooner or later, but at present it's just a way for me to document the project and for other people that want to help to get up to speed quickly...

+&nbsp;

 Natural disasters can be awe-inspiring.
 I guess it's different for everyone, but no natural disaster impresses me more than a hurricane.
 The sheer size of the destruction, the flattened houses, the flooding.
 People with no roof over their head, no access to water or food, power and communications cut off, sometimes for weeks.